 This group of people currently face many challenges in areas such as social care, health, welfare benefits and education, which means there is a high demand for our service.

-We will respond to your enquiry within 5 working days.
+We will respond to your original enquiry within 15 working days.

-If, after an initial discussion, we believe you need tailored advice, we may arrange a time at a later date to discuss your care with our information and advice officers.
+If, after an initial discussion, we believe you need tailored advice, we may arrange a time at a later date to discuss your case with our information and advice officers.

 What we do